niallpcarroll/walking-galway-history/README.md

 ### User Stories
 The website should be very straightforward for first-time users - the aim of the website is clear and the necessary details are easily accessible.

-* The user will see a website whose purpuse and function is clear - in this case, providing information about historical walking tours of Galway city.
+* The user will see a website whose purpose and function is clear - in this case, providing information about historical walking tours of Galway city.

 * The user wants an engaging experience, where the content of the website is clear, consistent and not overloaded with imagery or text.